 British gallon is an imperial gallon.
 That is, or

 Bottom fermentation.
 For bottom fermentation, brewers use lager yeast (saccharomyces carlsbergensis.
 This strain of yeast settles to the bottom of a tank during fermentation.
 See top fermentation.

 Know more about beer than your friends?
-Challenge them with the fun Alcohol Facts Quiz
+Challenge them Alcohol Facts Quiz

 Brewpub.
 A pub that brews beer and sells at least half of it on its own premises.
 In England it’s a home brew house.
 And in Germany, it’s a house brewery.

 Brewers Association.
 The Brewers Association promotes and protects craft brewers in the U.S.

 Bright beer is finished beer that is ready to be bottled or kegged.

 Brown ale is a British-style, top-fermented beer.
 Brewers make it lightly hopped and flavored with roasted and caramel malt.